cooperative-computing-lab/cctools/doc/manuals/awe/index.md

 provided in cells.dat with initial weights in Data/Populations.dat.
 The coordinates for the walkers are found in the Walkers directory.
 The metastable regions are provided in folded.dat and unfolded.dat as a list of cell id numbers belonging to each region.
-Finally, we give a name to the master (“awe- wq”) to that workers can easily locate the host and port.
+Finally, we give a name to the manager (“awe- wq”) to that workers can easily locate the host and port.

 ```sh